La Purísima Mission: Second mission

-Father Mariano Payeras received permission to relocate the mission community 4 mi to the northeast in La Cañada de los Berros, next to El Camino Real.
+Mariano Payeras received permission to relocate the mission community 4 mi to the northeast in La Cañada de los Berros, next to El Camino Real.
 La Purísima Mission was officially established in its new location on April 23, 1813.
 Materials salvaged from the buildings destroyed by the earthquake were used to construct the new buildings four miles northeast of the pueblo at their present location, which was known to the Chumash as Amúu, and to the Spanish as La Cañada de los Berros.
 The buildings were completed within ten years.

 Chumash revolt of 1824

 After Mexico won the Mexican War of Independence in 1823, Spanish funding ceased to the Santa Barbara Presidio.
 Many soldiers at the mission who were no longer being paid by the new Mexican government took out their frustrations on the local Chumash Indians.
 After a soldier apparently beat an Indian at nearby Mission Santa Inés, the Chumash revolt of 1824 began at that mission.
 It spread to La Purísima Mission, where the Chumash people took over the mission for one month until more soldiers arrived from Monterey Presidio.
-The Chumash lost their hold on the mission with many leaving the mission soon there after.
+The Chumash lost their hold on the mission with many leaving the mission soon thereafter.
 Many of the Indians who had sought refuge in the neighboring mountains during the revolt returned to the mission.

 Following independent Mexico's secularization of the Alta California missions from 1834 to 1843, the buildings of La Purísima Mission were abandoned.
 The Mexican government, which had gained independence from Spain, transferred control of the missions from the Catholic Church to civil authorities.
 The property passed into private ownership and the mission buildings fell into ruin; the lands were granted to the Rancho Ex-Mission la Purisima.